 Please be aware that BNRC reserves do not have restrooms, so be prepared with water and containers to carry out any waste from people or dogs.

-- Limit group participation to 15
+- Try to limit group participation to 15.

 - Carpool and shuttle so your group leaves spaces for other visitors.